 400/500.
 Independent Study.
 Credit 1-3 hours.
 Prerequisite: Permission of the instructor and the Department Head and Junior standing.
-Student works with an instructor on a one-to-one basis and prepares a research report on an appropriate topic.
-May be repeated in one to three hour credits for a total of 6 hours.
+An in-depth study of topics appropriate to generalist social work practice culminating in a research report.
+Student works with an instructor on a one-to-one basis.
+May be repeated in one to three hour credits for no more than 6 hours credit.
 New materials are investigated in each repeat.

 402. Social Welfare Policy, A Framework for Analysis.
 Credit 3 hours.
-Prerequisites: Social Work 101, 201, 202, 203, 204, and 205.
-The course will focus on the issues and conflicts raised by policy makers in designing social welfare policies and programs; conceptual framework for social welfare policy analysis; and alternative social welfare programs and policies.
+Prerequisites: Social Work 101, 201, 203, 204, or permission of department head for non-majors.
+The course will focus on the issues and conflicts raised by policy makers in designing social welfare policies and programs.
+A conceptual framework for social welfare policy analysis is explored.
+Techniques for advocacy, empowerment, and transformation are demonstrated.